advds71x/DataSprint/_posts/2019-10-22-TrashSnapp.markdown

 ## Server Design
 ### Data Collection
   - Trash images and categories manually collected by [Gary Thung and Mindy Yang](https://github.com/garythung/trashnet).
-THe dataset currently includes 2527 images and 6 trash classes, about 500 images in each category.
+The dataset currently includes 2527 images and 6 trash classes, about 500 images in each category.
   - Web Crawling and Scraping from Google images
   - Crowdsourcing